The History of The Five Graces

 In 2002 the Inn was renamed to honor its sensuous atmosphere along with its many Afghan and Tibetan artifacts.
 The name, “Five Graces”, refers to an Eastern concept — the five graces of sight, sound, touch, smell, and taste.
 Each needs to be honored in the full experience of life.
 Over the years, the Serets’ original vision has been continually developed with meticulous attention to excellent service, cuisine, and comfort as the Inn has grown into newly acquired properties on its historic street.
 They continually enhance the hotel’s visual experience, updating design elements and collection pieces throughout.

-In January, 2010 Sharif Seret took on the management of the property, bringing a focused dedication to creating a world class hotel with unparalleled service.
-The Inn’s mission is to offer guests a uniquely unforgettable experience.
+In October, 2009 Sharif Seret took on the management of the property, bringing a focused dedication to creating a world class hotel with unparalleled service.

 Santa Fe and The Inn of The Five Graces